 What is the acceptance rate of AdventHealth University?

-The acceptance rate of AdventHealth University is 91%, which is equal to the state average of 91%.
+The acceptance rate of AdventHealth University is 90%, which is lower than the state average of 94%.

 What is AdventHealth University's ranking?

-AdventHealth University ranks among the top 20% of community college in Florida for: Highest graduate earnings (10 years post graduation).
+AdventHealth University ranks among the top 20% of community college in Florida for: Diversity in US community colleges.

 Recent Articles